 Researchers in Nebraska have tested a new tool that could eventually help in fighting grass fires - drones.

 A team from the University of Nebraska-Lincoln flew an unmanned aircraft over the prairie at the Homestead National Monument of America, dropping ping pong-like balls filled with a chemical mixture to ignite brush-clearing grass fires.

 Local and federal officials are interested in the technology because it could help clear overgrown vegetation in rugged, hard-to-reach terrain, said Michael Johnson, a spokesman for the National Park Service.

 The balls are filled with a chemical powder, potassium permanganate, before they're loaded into the drone.
 During flight, the aircraft pierces the ball with a needle.
 Then it injects it with another chemical, glycol, before releasing it.
 The mixture ignites one to two minutes later.
 The technology is already used by helicopters to start controlled burns.
 But researchers note that the drone is cheaper and more portable.

 "You could afford one of these on the back of your fire truck, whereas you probably can't afford to have a full-sized helicopter parked at your fire station," said Carrick Detweiler, a member of the Nebraska research team.

-The drone is about two feet wide with six rotors and is programmed to drop the balls in a preset pattern to control how the fire spreads.
+The drone is about two feet wide with six rotors.
+It is programmed to drop the balls in a preset pattern to control how the fire spreads.
 On April 22, the unmanned aircraft rose out of the grass and hummed toward the horizon through a smoky haze.
-Minutes later, it released the balls one at a time, and they sparked a series of small fires that quickly grew and merged into one.
+Minutes later, it released the balls one at a time.
+They sparked a series of small fires that quickly grew and merged into one.